-The first sight as you step off the train is the gorgeous 1904 train depot building, which now houses the Santa Rosa Visitor Center / California Welcome Center (9 - 4th St., Santa Rosa, 707-577-8674).
-You’re in Santa Rosa’s historic Railroad Square district, which offers antique shops, specialty stores, restaurants, lodging, and entertainment, with an authentic old-town ambiance and all in easy walking distance.
-Whistlestop Antiques (130 Fourth St., Santa Rosa, 707-542-9474) is a local favorite for a wide variety of vintage items.
-The renowned 6th Street Playhouse (52 W. Sixth St., Santa Rosa, 707-523-4185) presents live theater and music in a renovated cannery building that’s more than 120 years old.
+The first sight as you step off the train is the gorgeous 1904 train depot building, which now houses the Santa Rosa Visitor Center / California Welcome Center.
+You're in Santa Rosa's historic Railroad Square district, which offers antique shops, specialty stores, restaurants, lodging, and entertainment, with an authentic old-town ambiance and all in easy walking distance.
+Whistlestop Antiques is a local favorite for a wide variety of vintage items.
+The renowned 6th Street Playhouse presents live theater and music in a renovated cannery building that's more than 120 years old.
 Ready to eat?
-Omelette Express (112 Fourth St., Santa Rosa, 707-525-1690) is a local institution, dishing up great breakfasts and lunches for the past 40 years; Stark’s Steak & Seafood (521 Adams St., Santa Rosa, 707-546-5100) blends a clubby retro atmosphere with a thoroughly modern surf and turf menu; and La Gare French Restaurant (208 Wilson St., Santa Rosa, 707-528-4355) presents traditional French cuisine in an elegant yet relaxed setting.
+Omelette Express is a local institution, dishing up great breakfasts and lunches for the past 40 years; Stark's Steak & Seafood blends a clubby retro atmosphere with a thoroughly modern surf and turf menu; and La Gare French Restaurant presents traditional French cuisine in an elegant yet relaxed setting.

 Want to spend the night?
-Built in 1907, the stone Hotel La Rose (308 Wilson St., Santa Rosa, 707-579-3200) offers an Old World atmosphere, the ambience of a B&B, and the convenience of a full service hotel; while the Tuscan villa-style Hyatt Regency Sonoma Wine Country (170 Railroad St., Santa Rosa, 707-284-1234) offers a gorgeous fire pit courtyard, a swimming pool, and a sculpture garden.
+The AC Hotel Santa Rosa Downtown offers a modern design and upscale amenities for sophisticated travelers.
+The hotel offers a blend of Spanish roots and European style, paired with the authentic urban vibe of Santa Rosa and its surrounding neighborhoods.
+Built in 1907, the stone Hotel La Rose offers an Old World atmosphere, the ambience of a B&B, and the convenience of a full service hotel; while the Tuscan villa-style Hyatt Regency Sonoma Wine Country offers a gorgeous fire pit courtyard, a swimming pool, and a sculpture garden.

 900 Enterprise Drive, Rohnert Park

 Tall redwood trees line the sides of this bare-bones train stop, which is surrounded by residential neighborhoods, offices, and shopping centers.
-About a mile to the east (on foot, or by bicycle, bus, taxi, or ride share), the city-owned state-of-the-art Spreckels Performing Arts Center (5409 Snyder Lane, Rohnert Park, 707-588-3434) features local, national, and internationally-known performers, as well as presentations by local arts and civic organizations.
-Another mile farther east, the Green Music Center (Sonoma State University, 1801 E. Cotati Ave., Rohnert Park, 866-955-6040) offers outstanding acoustics for chamber music, symphony orchestras, jazz, bluegrass, cabaret, blues, recitals, soloists, world music, dance, acrobats, and comedy.
-Heading west from the train station for about two miles, you can try your luck at the Graton Resort & Casino (288 Golf Course Drive W.), a full-amenity gaming facility that includes restaurants and a 200-room hotel.
-Nearby you’ll find Amy’s Drive Thru (58 Golf Course Drive W., Rohnert Park, 707-755-3629), the nation’s first and only vegetarian, organic, and sustainable fast-food joint.
-Or, enjoy traditional dishes and Sonoma-inspired specials at Hana Japanese Restaurant (101 Golf Course Drive, Rohnert Park, 707-586-0270).
-There are a number of lodging options within a bicycle or taxi or rideshare drive of the train station, including Best Western Inn Rohnert Park (6500 Redwood Drive, 707-584-7435) and Doubletree by Hilton Hotel Sonoma Wine Country (1 Doubletree Drive, Rohnert Park, 707-584-5466).
+About a mile to the east (on foot, or by bicycle, bus, taxi, or ride share), the city-owned state-of-the-art Spreckels Performing Arts Center features local, national, and internationally-known performers, as well as presentations by local arts and civic organizations.
+Another mile farther east, the Green Music Center offers outstanding acoustics for chamber music, symphony orchestras, jazz, bluegrass, cabaret, blues, recitals, soloists, world music, dance, acrobats, and comedy.
+Heading west from the train station for about two miles, you can try your luck at the Graton Resort & Casino, a full-amenity gaming facility that includes restaurants and a 200-room hotel.
+Nearby you'll find Amy's Drive Thru, the nation's first vegetarian, organic, and sustainable fast-food joint.
+Or, enjoy traditional dishes and Sonoma-inspired specials at Hana Japanese Restaurant.
+There are a number of lodging options within a bicycle or taxi or rideshare drive of the train station, including Best Western Sonoma Winegrower's Inn and Doubletree by Hilton Hotel Sonoma Wine Country.

 980 E. Cotati Ave., Cotati